-In testimony before the U.S. House of Representatives Committee on Ways and Means, economist Jonathan Williams compared job growth from March 2007-March 2017 in states without an income tax to states with the highest income taxes.
-He found no-income-tax states grew 28% faster than the highest-income-tax states.
-Population also grew 111% faster in no-income-tax states (Williams 2017).
+In testimony before the U.S. House of Representatives Committee on Ways and Means, economist Jonathan Williams compared job growth from March 2007 to March 2017 in states without an income tax to states with the highest income taxes.
+He found no-income-tax states grew 28 percent faster than the highest-income-tax states.
+Population also grew 111 percent faster in no-income-tax states (Williams 2017).
 These findings are not an aberration.
-Dr. William McBride authored a report on the effects of taxes on economic growth, which included a literature review of 26 studies on this topic-all but three of which concluded taxes negatively affect economic growth (2012).
+William McBride authored a report on the effects of taxes on economic growth, which included a literature review of twenty-six studies on this topic-all but three of which concluded taxes negatively affect economic growth (McBride 2012).

 Advocates of a more robust role for government see high taxes as a panacea, but a high tax burden can harm a state's finances and economy (Stansel, Torra, and McMahon 2016).
-Indeed, the 10 states in the best fiscal condition-per the above-noted Mercatus Center report-had an average tax burden of 8.48% compared to 10.12% for the 10 states in the worst fiscal condition (Tax Foundation 2012).
+Indeed, the ten states in the best fiscal condition-per the above-noted Mercatus Center report-had an average tax burden of 8.48 percent compared to 10.12 percent for the ten states in the worst fiscal condition (Tax Foundation 2012).